MatthijsKamstra/haxenode/intro.md

 * Developers who have tried CoffeeScript and TypeScript.
 * JavaScript developers who write more then a half a dozen classes.
 * Flash-developers looking for an AS3 replacement
-* Flash-developers starting with JS and trying to compete with plain JS-developers
+* Flash-developers starting with JS and trying to compete with JS-developers
 * Freelance developers working with JS
 * Small developers teams working on big projects

 ## Documentation goals

 I wanted to make contributing to this documentation as easy as possible.
 That's why I use Markdown.
-Developers use it, but is just writing in plane English so **everybody** can write documentation!
+Developers use it, but is just writing in plain English so **everybody** can write documentation!
 And this documentation hosted on Github, developers favorite place to store code.
 Even if you are not a developer.
 Don't want to clone everything, you still can change the files on the website (you need account to login in and change the `.md` files).
 And as a final resort, you can leave your comments/suggestions/etc at the bottom of the page via Disqus.